gbabohernest/100-Days-of-Code/progress/progress.md

 - I've been focusing on sharpening my JavaScript skills through CodeWars katas.

-- 've tackled katas of various difficulty levels, ranging from level 8 to level 5.
+- I've tackled katas of various difficulty levels, ranging from level 8 to level 5.
 These katas have allowed me to practice solving coding problems, honing my problem-solving abilities and familiarizing myself with different JavaScript concepts and syntax.

 **Thoughts**

 - By working on katas at level 8, I reinforced my understanding of basic JavaScript concepts and syntax.
 It helped me solidify my grasp of fundamental programming techniques.

 - Moving up to level 7 katas, I delved deeper into JavaScript and encountered more complex challenges.
 These katas required me to apply my knowledge of conditionals, loops, arrays, and functions in creative ways.

+## Day 13 [June 18, 2023]

+**Today's Progress**

+- I successfully completed level 4 JavaScript katas on CodeWars, utilizing array methods like map and reduce, as well as string methods such as slice, trimRight, join, and split."

+- Also, I solved challenges of different kinds, utilizing various methods.
+I worked with some math methods to solve a challenge which require me to find the sum of all integers given an as arguments between and including both of them.
+I used the Math.min methods, and also Math.max method. using a for loop I was able to get the sum of all numbers from the min number up to the max number included.

+**Thoughts**

+- I will continue challenge myself with coding exercises and projects, which I will soon start working on, to help me skilled up.
+I am looking forward to more challenging exercises and projects in the near future.